Scripture Verse

 Thou shouldst bring them safely home.

-Ah Thou wilt, Thou canst not cease,
+Ah Thou wilt, Thou cannot cease,

 Till Thy perfect work be done;